-

 Climate Justice meets Spatial Justice

 This is a position paper I drafted together with LOOM for a “Just Transition Lab” project proposal in October 2022.
-Our understanding of Climate Justice has been developed through more than a decade of climate-focused practice in organising campaigns, curating exhibitions and advising policymakers, but it is ultimately rooted in the key concerns and vocabulary Read more
+Our understanding of Climate Justice has been developed through more than a decade of climate-focused practice in organising campaigns, curating exhibitions and advising policymakers, but it is ultimately rooted in the key concerns and vocabulary of the global climate movement.
+Combining environmental, economic, social and racial justice analyses, a foundational precept for Climate Justice can be summarised as the “leadership of the most impacted”.
+If climate injustice is the result of centuries of colonialism, capitalism and extractivism that entrenched structural… Read more

 -